mdcallag/mdcallag.github.io/index.md

 Posts for 2020:
 * [Explaining explain to understand index usage in MySQL](posts_2020/20_08_11_explain_explain.md)

+Posts for 2023:
+* [Chasing down a CPU regression for MyRocks using flamegraphs](posts_2023/

 Benchmark reports for 2023
 * Postgres 16 beta (Aug 2023)
   * Small server, insert benchmark: